Panasonic TS7 vs Olympus E-PL8

 Body comparison: Panasonic TS7 vs Olympus E-PL8

 An illustration of the physical size and weight of the Panasonic TS7 and the Olympus E-PL8 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TS7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is notably smaller (13 percent) than the Panasonic TS7.
 It is worth mentioning in this context that the TS7 is splash and dust resistant, while the E-PL8 does not feature any corresponding weather-sealing.
 More than that, the TS7 is water-proof up to 31m and can, thus, be used for underwater photography.